The rspamadm

 --editor Use the specified editor instead of $EDITOR environment var

 This is a command for converting statistics from SQLite to Redis.
-Typical invocation to convert spam/ham databases and learn cache is shown below:
+A typical invocation to convert spam/ham databases and learn cache can be found in the FAQ.

 Application Options: